observation/apple-silicon/brew.md

 ## Prerequisites

 You should not already have homebrew installed.
+If you do:

+1. Make sure you have a backup.
+2. Uninstall any homebrew you have installed.
+Use the homebrew uninstaller, and delete directories.
-Uninstall any earlier attempts.
-Also check your `~/.zshrc` for any aliases or other tricks.
+3. Also check your `~/.zshrc` for any `brew` aliases or other tricks.

+You do not need a Rosetta Terminal.

 ## Instructions